FAQs and More about Hastings College

 Textbook requirements will be listed in your Canvas syllabus for each of your courses.

 However, Hastings College covers the cost to access to all required textbooks, both digital and physical (print) rentals.
-Digital books will be uploaded to your HC-issued iPad.
-Physical (print) books will be available for pick up in the bookstore; the bookstore will email you when they are ready to be picked up.
+Digital books will be load to your HC-issued iPad automatically.
+Physical (print) books will be available for pick up in the library; the library will email you when they are ready.

 Time and Money Management FAQs